chukwudi-onyekwere/memberstack_2_0/README.md

 ## Installation

-1. Download the plugin ZIP file from the GitHub repository.
+1. Download the plugin ZIP file from this GitHub repository.
 2. Log in to your WordPress dashboard.
 3. Go to "Plugins" > "Add New".
 4. Click on the "Upload Plugin" button and choose the downloaded ZIP file.